 In 1950, the church building, which originally faced north and was located in the southeast corner of the lot bordering Germantown Road, was moved to its present east-facing site as a part of a church expansion program.
 It continues to be used as a chapel.

-BOBBY LANIER FARM PARK – (2730 Cross Country Drive) The Bobby Lanier Farm Park was recently built on a former Germantown farm property to assist the public in understanding and enjoying the rural heritage upon which the CIty was built.
-From vegetable and flower gardens to animals and farm structures, the public receives an education to the manner in which earlier settlers lived.
+BOBBY LANIER FARM PARK – (2730 Cross Country Drive) The Bobby Lanier Farm Park was recently built on a former Germantown farm property to assist the public in understanding and enjoying the rural heritage upon which the City was built.
+From vegetable and flower gardens to animals and farm structures, the public receives an education on the manner in which earlier settlers lived.
 Opportunities abound for public participation.